Continuous monitoring for noisy intermediate-scale quantum processors: Acknowledgments

 \section{Acknowledgments}

 We acknowledge use of the IBM Q Experience for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q Experience team.
 The work of I.A.L., J.A.L., and E.O.K. (the concept of the monitoring system, analysis of the results) was supported by the Russian Science Foundation Grant No. 19-71-10091.
 The work of Y.F.Z. and A.K.F. was supported by the Russian Roadmap on Quantum Computing (tests of the monitoring system; Contract No. 868-1.3-15/15-2021, October 5, 2021).
+We also thank the Priority 2030 program at the National University of Science and Technology ``MISIS” under the project K1-2022-027 (benchmarking quantum emulator).